canonical/observability/decision-records/2024-07-22--tempo-receivers-follow-up.md

 ## Disadvantages

-- Not supporting all what upstream Tempo allegedly supports.
+- Not supporting all protocols that upstream Tempo allegedly supports.

 ## Alternatives considered